 Another example of this comes from a mistake I made recently on one of my pedal boards.
 Without thinking about it too much, I put an envelope filter after a compressor.
 In most instances, it probably doesn’t matter that much because you would rarely use a compressor and an envelope filter at the same time.
 But, if you did, you’d find out that your envelope filter doesn’t work that well.
 Why?
 An envelope filter works on the signal variation coming from dynamics in your playing.
 The harder you play, the greater the envelope is impacted.
 If you have a compressor in front of your envelop filter, all of your playing dynamics are evened out and your envelope filter only sees one signal level.
 You’re better off to put your compressor after the envelope filter so you don’t negate your dynamics going into the envelope filter.

 Alright, I get it.
-Now tell me the
+Now tell me the rules guidelines!

 As I said and as you’ll read in plenty of other articles on this topic, there are no rules per se, but here are the kinda-sorta rules—more like guidelines—to get you started: